 Where Does Lady and the Tramp Take Place?

 Now, we all know that 2019’s ‘Lady and the Tramp’ is a live-action remake of the 1955 movie of the same name, which in turn was based on Ward Greene’s Cosmpolitan magazine story titled ‘Happy Dan, The Cynical Dog’.
-The story follows a spoiled cocker spaniel, Lady, who meets a streetsmart, downtown dog named Tramp.
+The story follows a spoiled cocker spaniel, Lady, who meets a streetsmart downtown dog named Tramp.
 Against all odds, they fall in love as the former is enchanted by the new world the latter introduces her to.

-Doing away with the traditional Midwestern setting of the original, which was heavily influenced by Walt Disney’s own upbringing in Marceline, Missouri, the remake chooses to set the story in a jazzy turn of the century New Orleans.
+Doing away with the traditional Midwestern setting of the original, which was heavily influenced by Walt Disney’s own upbringing in Marceline, Missouri, the remake chooses to set the story in a jazzy turn-of-the-century New Orleans.
 We see the two dogs going through the city, taking in various sites, and getting free spaghetti, of course, leading to the iconic kiss scene.

 New Orleans does not just feature as a setting, but the music from the place inspires the characters’ individual music as well.
-Joseph Trapanese, who worked on the music for the movie stated how he went to traditional New Orleans music, like that of Louis Armstrong, to find the sound for the film.
+Joseph Trapanese, who worked on the music for the movie, stated that he went to traditional New Orleans music, like that of Louis Armstrong, to find the sound for the film.
 Despite being set in an earlier age, the music in the movie is influenced by movements and trends in the 1950s.
-Therefore, Tramp, the dog living on the streets of downtown New Orleans, becomes the embodiment of freedom that the place represents.
+Therefore, Tramp, the dog living on the streets of downtown New Orleans, becomes the embodiment of the freedom that the place represents.

 Trapanese was careful to ensure that Tramp’s theme music echoes the freedom and improvisation symbolized by New Orleans jazz.
 However, his introduction and subsequent relationship with Lady ensures that the more classical roots of her theme music interact with his, to form an amalgamation.
 Thus New Orleans becomes the stage where ‘Lady and the Tramp’ is set, and we see how two characters interact.
 The music of the place only serves to deepen the connection felt throughout the movie in various instances.